jaakkytt/aws-bootcamp/lab-3/README.md

 This is optional but if you'd like then you could switch to the [EC2 Web Console](https://eu-central-1.console.aws.amazon.com/ec2/) at this point and check the results of your latest efforts.

-Use the SSH key (.pem file) you downloaded earlier

-Open a new terminal window/ putty
-Open a new terminal window or
+Open a new terminal window an log in using your Key Pair.
+Don't forget the username--`ec2user`.

-ssh -i ~/path/to/you/key_pair.pem ec2-user@ec2-52-28-3-17.eu-central-1.compute.amazonaws.com
+    $ ssh -i /path/to/Jane-Doe.pem ec2-user@ec2-52-28-3-17.eu-central-1.compute.amazonaws.com

-Windows start PuTTY
+Windows users will have to adapt previous command for PuTTY.

 # EC2 role